umarhassan-mitodl/15.667-spring-2001/content/pages/readings.md

 and Rowe, Mary, and Corinne Bendersky. _Workplace Justice, Zero Tolerance and Zero Barriers: Getting People to Come Forward in Conflict Management Systems_, in _Negotiations and Change, from the Workplace to Society,_ edited by Thomas Kochan and Richard Locke, Cornell University Press, 2002.

-If you did not have a chance to read the {{% resource_link "d720bbe7-17d5-43e2-93e5-ce86cbb847ad" "_MIT_ _Guide to Dealing with Harassment_" %}}, consider skimming at least chapter 3 for today.
+If you did not have a chance to read the [_MIT_ _Guide to Dealing with Harassment_](http://web.mit.edu/communications/hg/), consider skimming at least chapter 3 for today.
 Contemporary best practice suggests that employers should not only offer conflict resolution options, but build integrated dispute resolution systems.
 (Was there an integrated system at the place you worked before?)
 If you will be working in an arena where there are "zero tolerance" policies for illegal behavior, the Rowe article discusses one reason why zero tolerance policies are problematic unless embedded in an integrated system.
 {{< tdclose >}}

 {{< trclose >}}